skip to Main Content

 • 2022 Alisal Fire Assistance Project: Helping uninsured people recover from a wildfire.

-• 2023 Winter Storm Deployment: OK – more mud and shovels sure, but also:
+• 2023 Winter Storm Deployment: OK – some more mud and shovels sure, but also:

 • lots and lots of communication and outreach.